Source Music

-Source Music is a South Korean record label established in 2009 by So Sung-jin.
+Source Music Co., Ltd. is a South Korean record label established in 2009 by So Sung-jin.
 In July 2019, the company was acquired by Hybe Corporation, making the company part of the collective term "Hybe Labels".
 (Note: Entertainment companies, music production companies or labels owned by Hybe Corporation partially or largely still operate independently.)
 The company manages girl group Le Sserafim, and previously managed soloist Kan Mi-youn and girl groups Glam and GFriend.